SteveTuttle/uk-food-hygiene-analysis/README.md

 ***from the UNC Bootcamp instructions for this challenge***

 ## Deliverables
+To complete this challenge I will be using MongoDB Compass and Jupyter Notebooks.
+This challenge is broken down into three parts,

 ### Part-1: Database and Jupyter Notebook Set Up
-For this part of the challenge I will be using __NoSQL_setup_starter.ipynb__ which I have renamed ***NoSQL_setup_SDT.ipynb*** going forward.
+For this part of the challenge I will be using __NoSQL_setup_starter.ipynb__ which I have renamed ***NoSQL_setup_sdt.ipynb*** going forward.
 To accomplish this part of the challenge of we must complete the following steps as per challenge instructions:
 1) Import the data provided in the _establishments.json_ file from your Terminal.
 Name the database _uk_food_ and the collection _establishments_.
 Copy the text you used to import your data from your Terminal to a markdown cell in your notebook.
 2) Within your notebook, import the libraries you need: __PyMongo and Pretty Print__.
 3) Create an instance of the __Mongo Client__.